 Voice Pedagogy and Performance Faculty

-Christopher Arneson is a professional voice trainer and vocologist who joined the faculty at Westminster Choir College of Rider University where he is Director of Voice Pedagogy, and teaches Voice, Voice Pedagogy, Literature for Teaching, and Speech for the Actor.
-Dr. Arneson is the co-director of the CoOPERAtive Program, a young artist program for singers, held at Westminster Choir College.
+Christopher Arneson is a professional voice trainer and vocologist on the faculty at Westminster Choir College of Rider University where he is Director of Voice Pedagogy and teaches Pedagogy, Literature, and Speech for the Actor.
+In 2016 he also joined the faculty at Princeton University.

 Director of Westminster Opera Theatre and Artistic Director for Tri-Cities Opera, Susan Shiplett Ashbaker brings with her over 30 years of experience in the performing arts.
-She is active in the opera and vocal world as an artistic advisor/consultant and an opera/vocal coach.
+She is active in the opera and vocal world as an artistic advisor/consultant, master class presenter, lecturer, and an opera/vocal coach.
 Her experience on both sides of the opera industry gives her a rare and comprehensive approach to the key elements of career advancement for singers as well as a unique vantage point in the administration of opera companies, arts organizations and institutions of higher learning.
-She is currently Executive Director for the Commonwealth Youthchoirs, host to both the Pennsylvania Girlchoir and the Keystone State Boychoir.

 Soprano Margaret Cusack is Professor and Chair of the Piano and Voice Department at Westminster Choir College of Rider University, where she teaches private voice, opera literature, and voice pedagogy.
 She has been a Regional Governor of the National Association of Teachers of Singing, and is currently a member of the Artist Faculty at the Brevard Music Center.
 Ms. Cusack’s current and former students have sung at the San Francisco Opera, Los Angeles Opera, Washington Opera, Virginia Opera, Opera Theater of St.